By Kathleen Krushas and Dan Cook for Council for the Homeless

 Rori Dicker says she has it all these days: A safe, secure home for herself and her three children.
 A fulfilling position as a volunteer coordinator at a local nonprofit.
 Friends and family that love and support her.
 And Clark County based service providers she can count on and trust, if and when the need arises.

 When she finally decided to overcome the grip that trauma had on her, she found there were many in her Clark County community ready to join her in her quest.
-Among them: Council for he Homeless, dedicated to assisting the unhoused or those in danger of losing their homes, one person at a time.
+Among them: Council for the Homeless, dedicated to assisting people who are unhoused or in danger of losing their home, one person at a time.

 “They [Council personnel] were there at the lowest point,” she says, recalling the “radical hospitality and compassion” she received the first time she connected with the Council.
 “They treated me as a peer.
 They weren’t trying to force me to detox or guilt trip me about my kids.
 They wanted to know what I needed that day.
 I knew I could get further resources, but I wasn’t ready for them at that point.”